 - Specify how many verses of each song.
 You might want to sing the first three verses of all songs or change the number for each.
 I find that the 1st verse is nearly completed by the time most folks get to their door so sing at least 2-3 verses.

 - Go over the route you plan to take and how you'll communicate which song to sing next.
 You could cover the latter by printing out a list of the songs you'll sing in order.

 To keep things organized and to be a good neighbor, it's helpful to give your carolers a few tips before setting out.

-Include The Kids - Kids will have a blast going around in a big group, knocking on doors and singing carols.
+- Include the children!
+Kids will have a blast going around in a big group, knocking on doors and singing carols.
 It helps if they have a special task like going ahead to knock on the door of the house while the rest of the group assembles to start singing.

 People May Join Your Group

-You'll be amazed at how excited some people get when carolers visit their home.
+You'll be amazed at how excited some people get when carolers visit their homes.
 There may even be a few that want to join in the celebration and go caroling with you.
-The more the merrier!
+The more, the merrier!

 If someone joins your group, get their name and contact info so you can invite them next year.